zaius/docs/content/docs/about/index.md

 the output as a container.

-Wercker also works for developers working on websites, blogs or apps that are not neccesarily as complex.
+Wercker also works for developers working on websites, blogs or apps that are not necessarily as complex.
 Because wercker is also a **workflow** and not only a platform, we encourage you to start using wercker from the get-go with [wercker dev](http://blog.wercker.com/2015/05/15/Introducing-local-development.html).
 This sets you up with a container locally and allows you to start developing in